 1. You See the WHOLE Place, Not Just the Airport and the City Centres

 This is bittersweet in some cases.
 I’ve gone to some places and thought the city was absolutely stunning – we’ve gone just outside of it and you get the real story.
 It clouds your mind over the place as a whole.
-However, it does make you more acutely aware of these things and that’s not a bad thing.
-It makes people question why all the money is going to one place, yet in another, the local people have a complete lack of opportunities.
+However, it does make you more acutely aware of these things and that’s not necessarily a bad thing.

 Are road trips worth it?
 With views like these – of course!